shin3tky/detect_meteors/INSTALL_DEV.md

 git add detect_meteors_cli.py
 git commit -m "Add new feature"

-# If Black reformats files or flake8 finds errors, you'll see:
+# If Ruff makes changes or finds errors, you'll see:
-# - Files were modified by this hook (Black)
+# - Files were modified by this hook
-# - or linting errors (flake8)
+# - or linting errors
 # - Commit aborted

-# Fix any issues, stage the changes, and commit again
+# Stage the changes and commit again
 git add detect_meteors_cli.py
 git commit -m "Add new feature"
 ```